 Just two weeks after a 7.2 earthquake hit the islands of the Philippines, killing 223, damaging nearly 80,000 homes and rattling over 1 million people, Super Typhoon Haiyan swept across the country.
 The typhoon was the deadliest event in the Asia-Pacific, killing over 6,000 people, affecting more than 14 million people and displacing 4 million from their homes.

 Our staff in Cebu City responded immediately.
 We sent mobile kitchens, bags of rice and bottled water in the hours and days immediately after the storm.
-With partners like Nu Skin, we set up more than 20 feeding centers and distributed relief goods like family-sized mosquito nets, tent materials for temporary shelter and food packs.
+With partners like Nu Skin, we set up more than 20 feeding centers and distributed response goods like family-sized mosquito nets, tent materials for temporary shelter and food packs.
 Nearly 13,000 survivors received aid in the first two weeks of recovery efforts.

 Helping Kids Recover